-The Council's Environmental Footprint
+The Council's Carbon Footprint

-We regularly monitor our energy use and set ourselves annual carbon reduction targets.
-We produce an annual Emissions Report which sets out all of the actions we are taking to reduce our carbon emissions.
+We regularly monitor our energy use and set ourselves annual carbon reduction targets to help us become carbon neutral by 2030.
+We have had our carbon footprint validated by One Carbon World and have an action plan that sets out the actions we are taking to reduce our carbon footprint and off set our carbon emissions.